kluctl/kluctl/docs/commands.md

 ## project arguments
 <!-- BEGIN SECTION "deploy" "Project arguments" true -->
 ```
-  Project arguments:              Define where and how to load the kluctl
-                                  project and its components from.
+  Project arguments:              Define where and how to load the kluctl project and its components from.
     -p, --project-url TEXT        Git url of the kluctl project.
-If not
-                                  specified, the current directory will be
+If not specified, the current directory will be used
-                                  used instead of a remote Git project
+                                  instead of a remote Git project
     -b, --project-ref TEXT        Git ref of the kluctl project.
-Only used
-                                  when --project-url was given.
+Only used when --project-url was given.
     -c, --project-config FILE     Location of the .kluctl.yml config file.
 Defaults to $PROJECT/.kluctl.yml
     --local-clusters DIRECTORY    Local clusters directory.
-Overrides the
-                                  project from .kluctl.yml
+Overrides the project from .kluctl.yml
     --local-deployment DIRECTORY  Local deployment directory.
-Overrides the
-                                  project from .kluctl.yml
+Overrides the project from .kluctl.yml
     --local-sealed-secrets DIRECTORY
                                   Local sealed-secrets directory.
-Overrides
-                                  the project from .kluctl.yml
+Overrides the project from .kluctl.yml
     --deployment-name TEXT        Name of the kluctl deployment.
-Used when
-                                  resolving sealed-secrets.
+Used when resolving sealed-secrets.
 Defaults to the
-                                  base name of --local-deployment/--project-
+                                  base name of --local-deployment/--project-url
-                                  url
     --cluster TEXT                Specify/Override cluster
     -a, --arg TEXT                Template argument in the form name=value
     -t, --target TEXT             Target name to run command for.
-Target must
-                                  exist in .kluctl.yml.
+Target must exist in .kluctl.yml.
 ```
 <!-- END SECTION -->